 Sunny days out in the open frozen tundra may create something called ‘snow blindness’.
 The actual scientific condition for this is called ‘Photokeratitis’.
-Your mom may have forgot to mention this, unless she said: “It’s very sunny out there.
+Your mom may have forgotten to mention this unless she said: “It’s very sunny out there.
 Don’t forget your sunglasses or you’re likely to get Photokeratitis!”

 No mom ever said this.

 This is one way you could sell ice to an Eskimo but there are at least 50 other ways to skin a cat. : ))

 Well, there you have it.
 This is our way.

 BinkNyc has a set up a little system to “Sell Ice To An Eskimo.”
 This system is comprised of a number of tongue-in-cheek techniques. 🙂

 Some business owners spend a great deal of time publicizing their own business.
 They are neither trained nor have the ‘know how’ to do this effectively.
 They try anyway.
 No one is stopping them.

 Where we come in is: to help you save time.
 We have absolutely nothing better to do than get more customers to your business.